Skip to content

 Destination jurisdictions assessed

-United States, for all sub-processors listed in our Privacy Policy §4.2 except Upstash (Canada primary).
-The assessment covers US federal law (no comprehensive privacy statute; sectoral protections only; CLOUD Act and FISA §702 exposure acknowledged), the state-law layer (CCPA/CPRA and successors), and a per-recipient analysis of each sub-processor's contractual, technical, and organizational safeguards.
+Canada and the United States.
+Supabase primary storage for Canadian organizations is provisioned on AWS Canada Central (ca-central-1).
+Supabase is a non-Canadian provider and AWS is a US-based infrastructure provider.
+The assessment also covers US infrastructure or access for the other sub-processors listed in Privacy Policy §4.2, US federal law (including CLOUD Act and FISA §702 exposure), the state-law layer (CCPA/CPRA and successors), and a per-recipient analysis of each sub-processor's contractual, technical, and organizational safeguards.

 Operational mitigations in production